rdeodoo/odoo-toolbox/team-lead/README.md

 Your job isn't to prevent every mistake; it's to be available to help and fix things quickly when something goes wrong and make sure they learn from it without fear.\
-As for everything, soak the pressure, take the hit for them.
+As with everything, soak the pressure, take the hit for them.
 People naturally think mistakes are not tolerated.
 Make sure they know it's not the case.

 > [!WARNING]